 - It is not practical to implement a tender offer to treasury stocks by the Target Company instead of the Acquisition of the Treasury Stock.
-Further, the Final Voting Rights Ratio could be certainly achieved if all of the Target Company's shares to be sold by SMBC are obtained and also the Target Company would acquire its treasury stocks from SMBC after confirming the number of share certificates subscribed for in the Tender Offer and the Target Company's issued shares after the delisting takes effect (after subtracting the number of the Target Company's treasury stock at the time).
-Taking these items into considerations, it is obvious that (i) there was no intention of granting the tax advantage solely to SMBC by implementing the Acquisition of Treasury Stock and (ii) the Acquisition of the Treasury Stock would not violate or otherwise evade the principle of equal treatment of shareholders, and would not contradict the purport of that principle.
+Further, the Final Voting Rights Ratio could be certainly achieved if all of the Target Company's shares to be sold by SMBC are obtained and also the Target Company would acquire its treasury stocks from SMBC after confirming the number of the Subscribed Share Certificates and the Target Company's issued shares after the delisting takes effect (after subtracting the number of the Target Company's treasury stock at the time).
+Taking these items into considerations, it is obvious that (A) there was no intention of granting the tax advantage solely to SMBC by implementing the Acquisition of Treasury Stock and (B) the Acquisition of the Treasury Stock would not violate or otherwise evade the principle of equal treatment of shareholders, and would not contradict the purport of that principle.